 Mediation is a method of resolving misunderstandings.
 In a dispute, a third party mediator is brought in to assist the parties in reaching a settlement.
-In many cases, the mediator does not have authority to make a binding decision.
+In many cases, the mediator does not have the authority to make a binding decision.
 Some benefits of mediation over litigation are:

 - It is private and confidential, as opposed to trials, which are very public.

 - The mediator is objective and helps the parties explore alternatives.
 Sometimes the parties separate and caucus (talk separately) with the guidance of the mediator.

 - The process of mediation is sometimes used in place of litigation, but more often it's used to resolve disputes before they get to the point where litigation or arbitration is required.

 - The process is less expensive than a long and costly trial.
 Both parties share in the cost of a mediator.